kubestone/kubestone/docs/quickstart.md

 - `metadata.name`: Identifies the Custom Resource.
 Later, this can be used to query or delete the benchmark in the cluster.
 - `cmdLineArgs`: Arguments passed to the benchmark.
 In this case we are providing the arguments to fio (a filesystem benchmark).
 It instructs the benchmark to execute a random write test with 4Mb of block size with an overall transfer size of 256 MB.
 - `image.name`: Describes the Docker Image of the benchmark.
 In case of [Fio](https://fio.readthedocs.io/) we are using [xridge's fio Docker Image](https://cloud.docker.com/u/xridge/repository/docker/xridge/fio), which is built from [this repository](https://github.com/xridge/fio-docker/).
-- `persistentVolumeClaim`: Given that Fio is a disk benchmark we can set a PersistentVolumeClaim for the benchmark to be executed.
+- `volume.persistentVolumeClaim`: Given that Fio is a disk benchmark we can set a PersistentVolumeClaim for the benchmark to be executed.
 The above setup instructs Kubernetes to take 5GB of space from the default StorageClass and use it for the benchmark.